Q&A on Whaling

 - Q12.Isn't the international community unanimous in its opposition to whaling?

 - No. A significant number of the member states of the IWC support the sustainable use of whales and share Japan's views.
+Several other nations also use whale sustainably.

 - Q13.What is Japan's position on the case against Japanese research whaling brought by Australia before the International Court of Justice (ICJ)?